dcastro/haskell-flatbuffers/README.md

 }
 ```

-Given the enum declarationa above, the following code will be generated:
+Given the enum declaration above, the following code will be generated:

 ```haskell
 data Color